Jaguar Mark X: Mechanical

 The Mark X was the first Jaguar saloon to feature independent rear suspension designed by William Heynes, who was Jaguar's Technical Director and Chief Engineer.
 It differed from earlier large Jaguar saloons in having 14" wheels instead of the more common 15".
-It used a wider-track version of Jaguar's IRS unit first seen on the E Type, which was subsequently used on Jaguar vehicles until XJ-S production ended in 1996.
+It used a wider-track version of Jaguar's IRS unit first seen on the E Type, which was subsequently used on Jaguar vehicles until X308 production ended in 2003.
 The front suspension used double wishbones with coil springs and telescopic dampers.

 Power initially came from the E-type's version of Jaguar's 3781 cc XK in-line six-cylinder engine designed by W Heynes, developing either 250 bhp or 265 bhp, depending on compression ratio.
 A 9:1 compression ratio was standard, but an alternative 8:1 compression ratio was available as an option.
 For the London Motor Show in October 1964 the enlarged 4,235 cc unit took over, although the 3.8-litre unit could still be specified until October 1965.
 Triple SU carburettors were fitted, fed from an AC Delco air filter mounted ahead of the right hand front wheel.